any-docs/css/content/guides/box_alignment/overview/index.md

 ### Distributed alignment

 **Distributed alignment** defines alignment as a distribution of space among alignment subjects.
-The distributed alignment {{cssxref("content-distribution")}} keywords are used with the `align-content` and `justify-content` properties.
+The distributed alignment `content-distribution` keywords are used with the `align-content` and `justify-content` properties.
 These keywords define what happens to any additional space after alignment subjects have been displayed.
 The values are as follows:

 - `stretch`
 - `space-between`